MarioDelunardo/tuxemongame/README.md

  Many thanks to all the people who make this Python course possible.

  There is a project already in progress with Tuxemon theme.
-Make shure to check it out: https://tuxemon.org/
+Make sure to check it out: https://tuxemon.org/

  Some notes: